Fylhan/qompoter/README.md

 		}
 	}

-Then, download and install dependencies listed in your qompoter.json using:
+Then download dependencies listed in your qompoter.json using:

 	qompoter install
-	qompoter make

 That's it!
 You can now include vendor.pri in the .pro file of your project, and include the dependencies that you required: